SacredData/Lary/README.md

-# Laryngitis
+# Lary

 This is a work-in-progress app meant to allow for safe voice communication over standard message delivery channels.
 By using **PGP** we are able to record voice messages, sign and pack their audio data with a powerful PGP encryption tool such as `gpg`.
 Intended message receipients can decrypt and play back this message.
 The messages are intended to be temporary, and are shredded from the file system upon closing the application.

 ## Send short PGP-encrypted voice messages over the web

-With Laryngitis, you can record a user's voice message up to 7 seconds in length and securely transit it to a recipient using their PGP public key.
+With Lary, you can record a user's voice message up to 7 seconds in length and securely transit it to a recipient using their PGP public key.

 ## How It Works

-Laryngitis is comprised of (currently) two modules - `send_laryngitis.py` and `receive_laryngitis.py`.
+Lary is comprised of (currently) two modules - `send_laryngitis.py` and `receive_laryngitis.py`.
 Use the former to record and encrypt the message.
 Use the latter to decrypt the message and play the resulting file back.

 **Please note that your ALSA configuration will make or break this code!
 Ensure that the default audio recording and playback devices on your machine are configured to point to an actual, accessible audio device.**